-While they were once considered by some a sign of “selling out”, sync deals have become a significant source of income among some independent musicians in recent years.
-(See: the 50-percent spike in syncs at CD Baby, for instance.)
+While they were once considered a sign of “selling out”, sync deals have become a significant source of income among independent musicians in recent years.
+According to a recent Global Music Report from IFPI, syncs grew 22.3% in 2022, representing $640.4 million in revenue and outpacing gains in everything from streaming (11.5%) to performance rights (8.6%) to physical formats (4%).

-In the music business, it refers to synchronizing audio (a song or piece of music) to any form of visual media (a film, TV show, commercial, video game, or online content like a social media post or YouTube clip).
+In the music industry, “sync” refers to synchronizing audio (a song or piece of music) with any form of visual media.
+That includes films, TV shows, commercials, video games, and online content like social media posts and YouTube clips.

-Each rightsholder involved in a song – for both the underlying publishing and the recording – needs to approve and license the rights for a synchronization use.
+Each rightsholder involved in a song – for both the underlying composition and the recording – needs to approve and license the rights for synchronization use.
 This can be fairly straightforward when an artist is the sole writer of a song and also owns the recording.
 But it can also involve many different parties, such as when there are 10 songwriters and the recording is controlled by multiple entities.
-Each rightsholder would need to give approval in that case, and if any one rights holder denies the usage, the sync cannot move forward.
-(This is why cover songs are commonly used for sync - often a famous original recording is either too laborious or too expensive to license.)
+Each rightsholder would need to give approval in that case, and if anyone rights holder denies the usage, the sync cannot move forward.

 It is also very common to negotiate “most favored nations” (MFN), which stipulates that your terms will be changed to match more favorable terms (e.g. higher fees) granted to any other rightsholder of a song you co-own (such as publishers, or recording owners).